 A full list of extenuating circumstances is available on the federal student aid website.

-The interest rate on Direct Parents PLUS loans is 7.6% for all new loans disbursed before July 1, 2019, and that rate is fixed for the life of the loan.
+The interest rate on Direct Parents PLUS loans is 7.6% for all new loans disbursed after July 1, 2019, and that rate is fixed for the life of the loan.
 There’s also an origination fee on all new loans.
 The fee is 4.248% for loans disbursed after Oct.
-1, 2018.
+1, 2019.
 The fee amount is taken out in addition to the original loan amount and added to the balance, where it will also accrue interest.

 Graduate PLUS Loans